osgirl/CampbellSoup/README.md

 Make sure that your virtual environment is activated, then run `grunt`.
 This will do many things:

   - Compile the CoffeeScript, Sass and Mustache sources to browser-ready static assets (these are hidden in `/.tmp` under the project root).
-  - Run all unit tests once (this relies on you having installed `pytest`).
+  - Run all unit tests once.
   - Run the Flask-based backend server on port 5000 (this relies on you having created a `config.py` in the project root directory).
   - Watch all sources for changes, automatically recompiling static assets, re-running unit tests and reloading any open browser tabs where applicable.
   - Recompile and rerun the functional tests when changed.
 Note that the functional tests are not automatically rerun when you change source files.
 Functional tests are further discussed below.